Caecilians: Profile and Information

 Caecilians of all species tend to have very tiny eyes, which are assumed only to be capable of detecting differences between dark and light.

 In some species of Caecilians, the eyes are fully covered by a layer of skin—an adaptation perfect for a life spent almost in the dark and entirely underground.
-A pair of small, chemically-sensitive tentacles on the face of the caecilians can possibly help them navigate and detect food.
+A pair of small, chemically sensitive tentacles on the face of the caecilians can help them navigate and detect food.

 While the amphibians are without arms or legs, they are skilled diggers, using their strong muscles and skull that run their body’s length to drive through mud and dirt like a piston in a car engine.

-The caecilians come in a range of colors, from light or dark grays and blacks to bright blues.
+The caecilians come in various colors, from light or dark grays and blacks to bright blues.
 Some species are two-toned, with topsides of purple and pink underbellies.
 Some others boast many vertical stripes, like a coral snake.

 The skin of caecilians is slimy and smooth, and researchers have noted that catching one can be as tricky as trying to get a firm grip on a bar of wet soap.
 Some caecilian species, like the Siphonops paulensis that reside in Central and South America, have natural glands in their skin that secrete dangerous toxins that have been found to damage red blood cells in some animals.

 Despite growing to reach gargantuan lengths, these aquatic animals are hardly spotted by people.
-Most species of Caecilians spend a majority of their lives hiding underground or plying the shallow waters of streams.
+Most species of Caecilians spend most of their lives hiding underground or plying the shallow waters of streams.

-Noteworthy is that high up in the cloud forests of Ecuador, the giant-size caecilian called the Caecilia pachynema is only known to slither to the surface at night time and sometimes during torrential rainstorms.
+Noteworthy is that high up in the cloud forests of Ecuador, the large caecilian called Caecilia pachynema is only known to slither to the surface at night and sometimes during torrential rainstorms.

 Caecilians may grow to enormous sizes, but they are not dangerous to humans, although the creatures have scary mouths full of impressive, needle-like teeth.
 The sharp rows of fangs are designed to help the animals capture tiny prey, like earthworms, which are not chewed but swallowed whole.